Composer Usage Tips

 Send Thanks

-We will show you a trick that will make open source authors happy.
-You can easily give a star on GitHub to the libraries that
+We'll show you a trick to please open source authors.
+You can easily give stars on GitHub to the libraries your project uses.
+Simply install the symfony/thanks library:

 composer global require symfony/thanks